Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Testing the SFR-HAR assumption

 \subsection{The TNG simulation}

-In this test, we make use of the data from the TNG100 simulation, a component of the IllustrisTNG project \citep[hereafter TNG;][]{nelson_2019, pillepich2018Simulating, springel2018first, marinacci2018first, naiman2018first}.
-The TNG simulations are performed using the moving-mesh \textsc{arepo} code \citep[][]{springel_2010}.
-The TNG employs subgrid modelling of galaxy formation-related processes such as gas cooling, star formation, stellar evolution, AGN feedback and black hole processes (e.g., \citealt{pillepich2018Simulating, weinberger_2017}).
+In this test we made use of the data from the TNG100 simulation, a component of the IllustrisTNG project \citep[hereafter TNG;][]{nelson_2019, pillepich2018Simulating, springel2018first, marinacci2018first, naiman2018first}.
+The TNG simulations were performed using the moving-mesh \textsc{arepo} code \citep[][]{springel_2010}.
+The TNG employs subgrid modelling of galaxy formation-related processes such as gas cooling, star formation, stellar evolution, AGN feedback, and black hole processes (e.g. \citealt{pillepich2018Simulating, weinberger_2017}).
 The TNG simulations encompass different volume box sizes and mass resolutions.
-Here, we utilize the TNG100 simulation, which is run on a 100 Mpc box.
+Here, we utilised the TNG100 simulation, which was run on a 100 Mpc box.

-In order to test our assumptions of monotonicity between SFR and HAR and whether this relation can be recovered via a direct abundance matching technique, we retrace each step of our methodology described above but directly applied to the TNG outputs.
-More specifically, we first trace each halo and its central galaxy back in time to their first appearance in the simulation.
-This is done using subhalo merger trees produced by the SubLink algorithm, which constructs merger trees at the subhalo level \citep[][]{Rodriguez-Gomez2015}.
-We then measure the changes in stellar mass and halo mass for each galaxy and halo over time, computing the SFR and HAR for each central galaxy and its host dark matter halo, between each snapshot and the previous one (corresponding to a $\sim 100$ Myr step in cosmic time).
+In order to test our assumptions of monotonicity between SFR and HAR and whether this relation can be recovered via a direct abundance matching technique, we retraced each step of our methodology described above but directly applied to the TNG outputs.
+More specifically, we first traced each halo and its central galaxy back in time to their first appearance in the simulation.
+This was done using subhalo merger trees produced by the SubLink algorithm, which constructs merger trees at the subhalo level \citep[][]{Rodriguez-Gomez2015}.
+We then measured the changes in stellar mass and halo mass for each galaxy and halo over time, computing the SFR and HAR for each central galaxy and its host dark matter halo, between each snapshot and the previous one (corresponding to a $\sim 100$ Myr step in cosmic time).